HustleAirdrops/irys-cli-node-one-command/README.md

-# 🚀 Irys CLI Manager: Your Ultimate Devnet Power Tool!
+# 🚀 Irys CLI Manager Guide

 *Empower your Irys interactions with ease – Install, Upload, Fund, and Manage like a pro!
 Built by Aashish for devs, creators, and airdrop enthusiasts. 💖*